The Best Renters Insurance for 2020

-These rates are pretty close to what the studies and experts suggest.
+These rates are close to what the studies and experts suggest.

 As you can see, the difference in price between the providers will definitely add up over time.
 If you’re looking for the cheapest renters insurance, the best thing to do is to compare quotes from at least two providers.

-All of the best insurance companies offer discounts to give you the cheapest renters insurance rates, especially as a new customer.
+All of the best insurance companies offer discounts to give you cheap renters insurance rates, especially as a new customer.
 The most common discounts include:

-- Multi-Policy: Available if you have an auto insurance or other policy with the same company.
+- Multi-policy: This is available if you have an auto insurance or other policy with the same company.

-- Claims-Free Discount: Available if you haven’t filed a claim over a certain period of time.
+- Claims-free discount: This discount is available if you haven’t filed a claim over a certain period of time.

 |7||USAA||Military members and families|